liris-xr/AsioAudioUnity/docs/Audio Components/CustomAsioAudioSource.md

 ### Typical Workflow and Features

-1. Audio File Setup: The audio file is loaded, converted if needed, and configured for playback.
+1. Audio File Setup: The audio file is loaded (and converted if needed) to wave samples on object `SourceWaveProvider`, and configured for playback.
+    > **Note:** If the file needs conversion, the component will convert the audio samples AND create a new audio file to a new path, thus changing the `AudioFilePath` to the converted path by adding `_newSampleRate_newBitsPerSample` at the end of the file name.
+However, the original file path is still stored in `OriginalAudioFilePath`.

+    > **Example:** If the original path of the file was `Folder/OriginalSound.wav` encoded in 44100 Hz - 32 bit, and a conversion is needed to 48000 Hz - 32 bit, the audio samples will be converted to desired sample rate, a new audio file will be created, and the new `AudioFilePath` will be `Folder/OriginalSound_48000_32.wav`
 2. Playback:
-•	The Play, Pause, Stop, and Restart methods control playback.
+    •	The Play, Pause, Stop, and Restart methods control playback, by sending signal to [AsioAudioManager](/docs/Audio%20Components/AsioAudioManager.md).
     •	The [AsioAudioManager](/docs/Audio%20Components/AsioAudioManager.md) coordinates playback across multiple sources.
-3. Integration: The component communicates with the AsioAudioManager to ensure proper playback synchronization and configuration.
+3. Integration: The component communicates with the [AsioAudioManager](/docs/Audio%20Components/AsioAudioManager.md) to ensure proper playback synchronization and configuration.

 #### Example